TunaLobster/ardupilot_wiki/common/source/docs/common-wiki-editing-setup.rst

 Setup in Linux or Windows WSL
 -----------------------------

-Run the following command from the ardupilo_wiki directory you cloned:
+Run the following command from the ardupilot_wiki directory you cloned:

    .. code-block:: bash